randypham0/the-one-modpack/README.md

 Some mods have to be installed manually.
 This is unavoidable, but the launcher provides a link to the mod page(s).

+# Other stuff

+Thanks to packwiz for creating [packwiz](https://github.com/packwiz/packwiz) tool and making modpacks easy.